sumotoy/SSD_13XX/README.md

 Commands and features are pretty similar to TFT_9163C,TFT_7735,TFT_ILI93XX last libraries here on github, of course there's differences related to hardware (OLED don't have backlight pin, etc.)
 ***
 <b>Features:</b><br>
+ - A display file for each oled, easy to customize.
  - Blazing fast, near chip hardware limits, expecially with Teensy's.
  - Any feature enabled for any rotation, using native hardware accellerated primitives.
  - Standard SPI & SPI transaction compatible, play nice with other SPI devices.